MAX Light Rail: Lines

 For MAX, a "line" refers to the physical railroad tracks and stations a train serves within its designated termini, i.e. a train "route" or "service".
-MAX consists of five of these lines, each assigned a color.
-The use of colors to distinguish the separately operated routes was adopted in 2000 and brought into use in 2001 with the start of Red Line service.
+MAX operates five lines, each assigned a color.
+TriMet adopted the use of colors to distinguish separately operated routes in 2000 and brought them into use on September 10, 2001, when it opened the Airport MAX extension.
+On that day, the service running between Hillsboro and Gresham became designated the Blue Line, while that running between downtown Portland and Portland International Airport was designated the Red Line.